Proposition 312 Arizona Property Tax Reimbursement for Non-Enforcement of Public Nuisance Laws

 However, if the reimbursement amount is more than the amount the property owner paid in primary property taxes for that real property to the Subject Jurisdiction for the prior tax year, the reimbursement for that tax year would be limited to the amount of primary property taxes paid.
 The property owner must then reapply in subsequent tax years to request the unreimbursed portion of such expenses.
 Additionally, if a public nuisance or policy, pattern, or practice remains in place, the property owner would be eligible to apply for another reimbursement for any additional documented, reasonable expenses incurred in a subsequent year, unless the property owner entered into a settlement with the Subject Jurisdiction.

-A visual guide is expected to be available in early January to assist with determining the amount of primary property taxes a property owner has paid to the relevant Subject Jurisdiction.
+A visual guide has been prepared to assist with determining the amount of primary property taxes a property owner has paid to the relevant Subject Jurisdiction.

 Special Note to Tenants / Triple-net Lessees